Standard Chartered Bank Car Loan is ideal for a car purchase in Singapore. Use this article as a guide. Ask these questions before proceeding.

 When purchasing a car, it is best to learn about the car you need and the possible expenses you need to handle as a car owner.
 For example, while a vehicle gives convenience, it must be well maintained, refuelled and taxed.

 Can you handle additional expenses on top of your current finances?
 If so, then you can go on and visit car dealers.
 Check the available makes and models.
 Read about these units and consider which one is best for your needs.

 Banks’ usual practice is typically to charge what is known as a “flat” or “applied” interest rate.
 The Amount Financed is constant throughout the loan term.
 Multiply the loan amount, the Applied Interest Rate and the number of years (Loan Term).
 It is your total interest to be paid throughout the loan period.

 Amount Financed x Applied Interest Rate x Hire Period = Total interest

 Also, it will help you know how much you have to borrow.
-Know when you have to repay the Road Tax and when to renew the COE registration.
-All these will incur expenses aside from the car loan fees and interest charge.
+Know when to repay the Road Tax and when to renew the COE registration.
+All these will incur expenses aside from the car loan fees and interest charges.